Huy-DNA/Cpp-STL-compatible-DSA/Data structures/Queue/README.md

     * Only works with elements of TriviallyCopyableType.

 Notes:
 * This implementation keeps track of a `head` index and an implicit `tail` index (inferred from `size`) - essentially it's a circular buffer, where the contiguous sequence of elements get wrapped around in the underlying buffer.
 This gives us flexibility in how we manipulate the two ends of the sequence.
-As we'll see, this allows us to implement **Dequeue**, a *sequential container* (in C++ terminology) of which you can append elements to both two ends.
+As we'll see, this allows us to implement **Deque**, a *sequential container* (in C++ terminology) of which you can append elements to both two ends.